 1st Sunday of Lent or Invocabit

-Today is the first Sunday of Lent, also called Invocabit.
-In Leipzig, the longest and most productive period in Bach's life as a composer, no music was performed in mass during Lent.
-This was called Tempus Clausum.
-Weimar did not observe Tempus Clausum, as you will see in a few weeks.
-All this to say that there are no cantatas for this day, and many Sundays up until Palm Sunday.
+6 March 2022 – Today is the first Sunday of Lent, also called Invocabit.
+In Leipzig, the longest and most productive period in Bach's life as a composer, Tempus Clausum (abstinence, no festivities...) was observed very strictly during Lent, so no music was performed in mass.
+Weimar did not observe this rule during Tempus Clausum, as you will see in a few weeks.
+All this to say that there are no Bach cantatas for this day, and many Sundays up until Palm Sunday.

-From a funeral we move to a wedding occasion, and from possibly the earliest Bach cantata we move to the very last cantata he ever worked on, Dem Gerechten muß das Licht, BWV 195, dating from 1748.
-At the time Bach was focusing on his last magnum opus, the Hohe Messe, and this cantata is a work he made in between.
+From a funeral we move to a wedding occasion, and from one of the earliest Bach cantatas we move to possibly the very last cantata he ever worked on, Dem Gerechten muß das Licht, BWV 195, dating from 1748.
+Or at least, it might be, the only surviving copy dates from 1748, but there are indications he might have created the cantata in 1727.
+In 1748, Bach was focusing on his last magnum opus, the Hohe Messe, and this cantata is a work he made in between.
 He only composed the recitatives and had his copyists paste already existing chorals and aria's into the work.
 Nonetheless a very luxurious cantata with a rather large orchestral setting, so the marriage couple must have been important.

-Lastly, Was Gott tut, das ist wohlgetan, BWV 100, one of the three cantatas with the same name, based on a poem by Samuel Rodigast (1649-1708), which he wrote as a consolation for a friend, the cantor from Jena Severus Gastorius (1646-1682), very ill at the time.
-He was so moved by the text, that when he recovered he wrote a melody to it, which made it famous and used several times by Bach as an opening choral.
+Lastly, Was Gott tut, das ist wohlgetan, BWV 100, one of the three cantatas with the same name, based on a poem by Samuel Rodigast (1649-1708), which Rodigast wrote as a consolation for a friend, the cantor from Jena, Severus Gastorius (1646-1682), very ill at the time.
+Gastorius was so moved by the text, that when he recovered he wrote a melody to it, which made it famous and used several times by Bach as an opening choral.
 It is unknown for what kind of occasion Bach wrote this cantata.

 - Gottes Zeit ist die allerbeste Zeit, BWV 106